awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 * [dnxcore-logging-logstash ★5 ⏳1Y](https://github.com/jvandevelde/dnxcore-logging-logstash) - Logstash logging extension for .NET Core applications with UDP and Redis transports.
 * [Exceptionless ★134](https://github.com/exceptionless/Exceptionless.Net) - Exceptionless .NET Client
 * [Foundatio](https://github.com/exceptionless/Foundatio#logging) - A fluent logging api that can be used to log messages throughout your application.
+* [LibLog ★580](https://github.com/damianh/LibLog) - Single file for you to either copy/paste or install via nuget, into your library/ framework/ application to provide a logging abstraction.
 * [log4net ★113](https://github.com/apache/logging-log4net) - log4net is a port of the excellent Apache log4j™ framework to the Microsoft® .NET runtime.
 * [NLog ★2736](https://github.com/NLog/NLog) - Advanced .NET, Silverlight and Xamarin Logging.
 * [Q42.Logging.ApplicationInsights ★2](https://github.com/Q42/Q42.Logging.ApplicationInsights) - Log appender for the build in ASP.NET Core logging to send all logs to Application Insights.